doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## Removed the `doctrine-dbal` binary.

+The documentation explains how the console tools can be bootstrapped for standalone usage.

+The method `ConsoleRunner::printCliConfigTemplate()` has been removed as well because it was only useful in the context of the `doctrine-dbal` binary.

 ## Removed support for the `$database` parameter of `AbstractSchemaManager::list*()` methods

 Passing `$database` to the following methods is no longer supported: